mbenahmed1/UpscalingGAN/README.md

 `$ tar xf gen.tar.gz`

 in the command line.
 The path to the unpacked folder is defined in `src/config.py`.
 After unpacking, tensorflow is able to read the model from the `gen` folder and you can upscale an image by typing

+`$ cd src/`

-`$ python3 src/full_image_inference.py [image.jpg]`.
+`$ python3 full_image_inference.py [image.jpg]`.

 Note that `[image.jpg]` is a parameter and must contain a valid path to a jpg image.
 The output will be saved as `upscaled.jpg` in your current folder.